rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

 Termination sequence
 --------------------
+1. If using local coordination, the leader TLC deactivates input (S0013) _coordination can continue_ in all followers.
-The leader TLC sends a command to followers to change time plan according to own programming, this command could also come from a supervision system.
+2. The leader TLC sends a command to followers to change time plan according to own programming, this command can also come from a supervision system.

 Message priority
 ----------------